Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-7.md

 ### Estimated Time: 60 minutes

 ### Introduction:
 Contoso Traders is a web application for stock trading.
-In this challenge, as a DevOps engineer, your focus is to use GitHub Copilot to exipidite the development process to add a new feature into the web application
+In this challenge, as a DevOps engineer, your focus is to seamlessly implement and test new features with Copilot, ensuring accuracy and alignment.
+Conduct a thorough code review and enhance security using GitHub Advanced Security's CodeQL.
+Streamline development with a GitHub Actions CI/CD pipeline for Contoso Traders, ensuring efficient and secure deployment.

 ## Challenge Objectives: